Deception in Supervisory Control: Preliminaries

 \begin{definition} Let $Q_1$ and $Q_2$ be discrete probability distributions with a countable support $\mathcal{X}$.
 The \textit{Kullback--Leibler divergence} between $Q_1$ and $Q_2$ is \end{definition} We define $Q_1(x) \log \left( \frac{Q_1(x)}{Q_2(x)} \right)$ to be $0$ if $Q_1(x)=0$, and $\infty$ if $Q_1(x)> 0$ and $Q_2(x)=0$.
 Data processing inequality states that any transformation $T:\mathcal{X} \to \mathcal{Y}$ satisfies

-\begin{remark} KL divergence is defined with logarithm to base 2 in information theory.
+\begin{remark} KL divergence is frequently defined with logarithm to base 2 in information theory.
 However, we use natural logarithm for the clarity of representation in the optimization problems.
-We remark that the base change does not change the results. \end{remark}
+The base change does not change the results. \end{remark}